Shalika germs for tamely ramified elements in $GL_n$: Knot invariants

 \end{definition} A recursive description is thus as follows.
 Set $f_{(p_1,q_1)}=P_{q_1,p_1}\cdot 1$, and for $j=2,\ldots d$ define $f_{(p_1,q_1),\ldots,(p_{j},q_j)}$ as follows.
 First, expand $f_{(p_1,q_1),\ldots,(p_{j-1},q_{j-1})}$ in terms of the power sum symmetric functions $p_k$ and replace all $p_k$ in the resulting expression by the operators $P_{q_ik,p_ik}$, then act on $1\in $ the Fock representation.
 The result is a symmetric function.

 Define the {\em evaluation vector} from \cite[Eq.
 (39)]{GN}:

-where and $a'(\square),l'(\square)$ denote the coarm and coleg of a box in the Ferrers diagram. \begin{remark} The factor $g_\mu$ is the product of the weights of the $\G_m^2$-representation $\Lambda^\bullet T_\mu^\vee\Hilb^n(\A^2)$. \end{remark} \begin{definition} Let $L=T(\vec{p},\vec{q})$ be an iterated torus link.
+where and $a'(\square),l'(\square)$ denote the coarm and coleg of a box in the Ferrers diagram. \begin{remark} The factor $g_\mu$ is the product of the weights of the $\G_m^2$-representation $\Lambda^\bullet T_\mu^\vee\Hilb^n(\A^2)$, where the variable $a$ encodes the exterior degree. \end{remark} \begin{definition} Let $L=T(\vec{p},\vec{q})$ be an iterated torus link.
 The {\em superpolynomial} of $L$ is defined to be where $\mathfrak{v}(a)$ is defined in Eq. \eqref{eq:evvec}.
-Note that we are using the geometric inner product. \end{definition} \begin{remark} We make three remarks on the above definitions. \begin{enumerate} \item Note that the full master symmetric function and the superpolynomial depend on three variables $q,t,u$.
-At $u=0$ the evaluation vector simplifies to
+Note that we are using the geometric inner product. \end{definition} \begin{remark} We make three remarks on the above definitions. \begin{enumerate} \item Note that the full master symmetric function and the superpolynomial depend on three variables $q,t,a$.
+At $a=0$ the evaluation vector simplifies to

-and it is indeed the quantity at $t=1$ that gives the spherical orbital integrals in Section \ref{sec:orbitalintegrals}. \item The homogeneity property of Shalika germs from Proposition \ref{prop:homogeneity} is reflected in the $\tH_\lambda$-expansion of $\fqrs$.
+and it is indeed the quantity at $t=1$ that gives the spherical orbital integrals in Section \ref{sec:orbitalintegrals}. \item The homogeneity property of Shalika germs from Proposition \ref{prop:homogeneity} is reflected in the $\tH_\lambda$-expansion of $\fqrs$, as we will prove in the next section (see Remark \ref{rmk:homogeneity}).
 Namely, the operator $\nabla$ of Bergeron and Garsia scales each $\tH_\lambda$ by $q^{n(\lambda)}t^{n(\lambda^t)}$ where $n(\lambda)=\sum_{i=1}^{\ell(\lambda)}(i-1)\lambda_i$, and in the $t=1$ limit this will turn into scaling the $\th_\lambda$ in the expansion of $\fgamma$ by $q^{n(\lambda)}$.
 Note that on the level of the link of the singularity, this scaling $\gamma\mapsto t\gamma$ corresponds to adding a full twist. \item Note also that the full master symmetric function could be decorated by a partition or even a sequence of partitions, by replacing the first vacuum state ''$1$" in the Fock space by a modified Macdonald polynomial $\tH_\lambda$ (resp. replacing all of the vacuum states by $\tH_{\lambda_d},\ldots,\tH_{\lambda_1}$).
 In principle, our methods give formulas for these cases as well at $t=1,a=0$. \end{enumerate} \end{remark}

 Let us now discuss how the above connects to the approach in \cite{CD}.
 In {\em loc. cit.} the following ''evaluation homomorphism" or ''coinvariant" $\{-\}_{ev}: \HH_n\to \C(q,t)$ on the DAHA is defined: